HopkinsLaboratory/Graphormer-IR/README.md

 This repository contains the code you need to reproduce the work in our recent publications.
 Most of our usage is identical to that found in the original Graphormer paper.

 - We have included dataloaders for IR, IRIS, and DFT spectra found in examples/property prediciton with bash scripts to run training.
 Here you can tune model hyperparameters, finetune pre-trainined models (while freezing layers), and change your data source
 - Our learned graph node feature encoder is found in /graphormer/modules/graphormer_layers.py.
-If you change the number/shape of input node features you will have to edit this code as well
+If you change the number/shape of input node features you will have to edit this code as well.
 - The model itself is in /graphormer/models/graphormer.py.
 Most hyperparameters can be tuned from the bash scripts
 - Once you have a trained model, evaluation occurs at /graphormer/evaluate/evaluate.sh.
 Make sure your model hyperparameteres match those used in training.
 - Evaluation functions are found at /graphormer/evaluate/evaluate.py - you can extract your predicted spectra, SMILES codes, and SIS scores.
 Data can be saved by modifying the save_path flag in teh bash script